top of page

 Retrospective

 I think I started playtesting too late.
 I got too caught up in scripting and did not playtest properly before jumping to the next mechanic.
-This was partly because we had no coders and I felt stressed because I had to implement so much, but it was us that scoped the game and I underestimated how long some features would take to implement.
+This was partly because we had no coders, so I felt stressed about implementing so much, but it was us that scoped the game and I underestimated how long some features would take to implement.

 It was a very fun project and I really improved my blueprints skills and how to implement animations, which have made me more confident at prototyping in Unreal.